 In compliance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 notified on December 9, 2013, the Company has a policy for Prevention of Sexual Harassment of Women at Workplace.
-During the financial year ended 31st March 2020, no complaint of sexual harassment has been received by the Company.
+During the financial year ended 31st March 2021, no complaint of sexual harassment has been received by the Company during the year under review.